Q&A

 Laugh with your child

-These lists are only guidelines and The Wannabee Foundation does not promise that when these are in place that all your child’s problems will disappear You need to listen and observe your child for any signs that may enlighten you as to what else will help them and seek professional advice to resolve the medical problems.
+These lists are only guidelines and Circles of Learning does not promise that when these are in place all your child’s problems will disappear.
+You need to listen and observe your child for any signs that may enlighten you as to what else will help them and seek professional advice to resolve any medical problems.

-What we believe is that when your child’s body is balanced, your child’s immune system improves and in turn health and learning abilities should improve.
-Specialised treatments from professional therapists and doctors should have better and quicker results when the practitioners are working from a strong foundation - a strengthened immune system.
+We believe that when your child’s body is balanced, their immune system improves and in turn health and learning abilities improve.
+Specialised treatments from professional therapists and doctors should work faster and more effectively when the practitioners are working with a strong foundation - a strengthened immune system.

-Some areas that you may need to check along with food intolerances are for mineral toxicity, chemical intolerances, and whether your child’s hearing and eyesight is functioning well.
+Some additional areas that you may wish to check for are mineral toxicity, chemical intolerances, and whether your child’s hearing and eyesight is functioning well.